 The target is 165 and out he strolls in the sixth over, the score 39-2.
 He pulls for a single from the very first ball, almost in slow motion, not with the elegance for a striking pose in front of the camera but with a swivel that hints at a bit of scratchiness.
 He hasn’t played a game for over two months after all.

 He scampers for singles and twos, and then comes ball 7.3.
 AB has hand on hip and he surveys his surroundings.
 Mid-wicket is where he wants to go but now he’s keen to channel the old-school Ronaldinho ‘look here, but I’m really going there’ move.
-Bopara runs in and De Villiers doesn’t move his feet, just those glorious hands that swish the ball down the ground.
-For a split second you think he’s just hit it down Simon Harmer’s throat at mid-off, but no, have faith in AB.
+Bopara runs in and de Villiers doesn’t move his feet, just those glorious hands that swish the ball down the ground.
+For a split second you think he’s just hit it down Simon Harmer’s throat at mid-off but no, have faith in AB.
 He’ll reward you.

 There comes a slap over extra cover for six off Bopara, and Harmer is feasted upon too.
 And then arrives the poor figure of Lawrence.
 Poor, poor Lawrence.
 Around the wicket with some part-time spin and AB sends the ball high towards the Grand Stand.
 Mind the roof, AB.
-Throw in a full toss and De Villiers sends it down the ground for four.
+Throw in a full toss and de Villiers sends it down the ground for four.

-It’s a song and dance of brutality as he revels in the Lord’s hubbub, and there’s a six that travels into a hospitality box as De Villiers takes his target practice out into the crowd.
+It’s a song and dance of brutality as he revels in the Lord’s hubbub, and there’s a six that travels into a hospitality box as de Villiers takes his target practice out into the crowd.
 From what seemed to be a slightly nervy chase, he closes the match with 10 from his last two.
 He finishes on 88 not out from 43 balls.
 That’ll do.
 For us, that is.
 Not AB.

-“I’m still not feeling like I was 100 percent in control,” says De Villiers after the match.
+“I’m still not feeling like I was 100 per cent in control,” de Villiers says after the match.
 “I feel like I can still play better.
 There were a couple of punches straight that I played and missed, and edges.
 A little scratchy from time to time but every time I took on the boundary I hit them well.
 Maybe I should just stick to that.”

 Please do, AB.

 Five group matches are left for the South African legend.
-He’ll be at the Oval, he’ll be at Cheltenham and he’ll even make a trip to Wales.
+He’ll be at The Oval, he’ll be at Cheltenham and he’ll even make a trip to Wales.
 Richmond will also get a bit of AB action.
 Get yourself down there.